yachielab/base-editing-prediction/readme_draft.md

 **Output :** Generates the following three files in \[file\_path\]

-1\. **\[output\]\_allpatterns.csv**
+1\. ``[output]``_allpatterns.csv

-A CSV file showing all of the possible base editing patterns for a given target sequence and their outcome frequencies.
+A CSV file showing all of the possible base editing patterns for a given target sequence and the frequency of their outcomes.
 The editing patterns are sorted by their frequencies.

 ````